GoogleCloudPlatform/runtimes-common/iDiff/README.md

 func (d YourDiffer) Diff(image1, image2 utils.Image) (DiffResult, error) {...}
 ```
 The arguments passed to your differ contain the path to the unpacked tar representation of the image.
 That path can be accessed as such: `image1.FSPath`.

-Given that path you should create the appropriate struct (determined in step 2) and then call the appropriate get-diff function (also determined in step2).
+If using existing package differ tools, you should create the appropriate structs to diff (determined in step 2 - either `map[string]map[string]utils.PackageInfo` or `map[string]utils.PackageInfo`) and then call the appropriate get diff function (also determined in step2 - either `GetMultiVerisonMapDiff` or `GetMapDiff`).

+Otherwise, create your own differ which should yield information to fill a DiffResult in the next step.

 4. Create a DiffResult for your differ if you're not using existing utils or want to wrap the output.
-This is where you define how your differ should output for a human readable format and as a json.
+This is where you define how your differ should output for a human readable format and as a struct which can then be written to a `.json` file.
 See [output_utils.go](https://github.com/GoogleCloudPlatform/runtimes-common/blob/master/iDiff/utils/output_utils.go).

 5. Add your differ to the diffs map in [differs.go](https://github.com/GoogleCloudPlatform/runtimes-common/blob/master/iDiff/differs/differs.go#L22) with the corresponding Differ struct as the value.